kubeshop/botkube/docs/proposal/2022-09-28-event-manager-extensibility.md

 of those plugin to call via Hashicorp's plugin package.
 There is a Github Action for plugin release flow which you can see [here](https://github.com/huseyinbabal/Botkube-plugins/blob/main/.github/workflows/release.yaml).
 In this flow, the only thing you need to do is pushing a new tag in a format `<plugin_name>/<version>` like `Kubernetes/v1.0.7`.
 This will build `Kubernetes` plugin, create a release with version
 `v1.0.7` and go binary executable will be attached to release artifacts.
 Notice that, those artifacts are used in consumer side to be used as parameter to Hashicorp's Go Plugin.
+We need to provide a clear definition about how to test plugins by integrating with Botkube core.
+With a clear templating and contribution guideline, this can be easily achieved.
+You can take a look how Keptn maintains plugins in separate repo, and they have a template for plugins [here](https://github.com/keptn-sandbox/keptn-service-template-go).
+In that template, you need to fulfill some testing scenarios to show your plugin works with Keptn(Botkube in our case).
+You can see additional advantages of using a separate repo for maintaining plugins as follows;
+- There will not be lots of releases belong to plugins like `kubernetes/v1.8.9`, `kubectl/v1.4.8` in our main Botkube repo, we will see only Botkube related releases.
+- Due to its nature, plugins can be written in different languages the ones support gRPC.
+If we maintain them all in Botkube's repo, there will be multiple language context that we need to deal while we are maintaingin Botkube core

 ### How can I know the metadata of plugins?
 In `Botkube-plugins` project, we have a plugin index file as you can also see it [here](https://github.com/huseyinbabal/Botkube-plugins/blob/main/index.json).
 That contains basic metadata of each plugin, and notice that they are managed manually